Azure/azure-sdk/_posts/2020-04-07-java-eventprocessorclient.md

 There is a low-level client for processing events.
 Unless you are very concerned about latency (to the point where you really want to control when and how many events you pull off the Event Hub and skip events if you are getting behind), you will want to use the `EventProcessorClient`.

 The EventProcessorClient is a higher-level construct wrapping the low-level client.
-It does all the "boiler-plate" event management for you; for example, regularly storing checkpoint information in the checkpoint store, and allowing other processor clients to "take over" if you need to move the processing to another host (for example, to support zero-down-time upgrades).
+It does all the "boiler-plate" event management for you; for example, coordinating processing between multiple hosts, allowing other processor clients to "take over" if you need to move the processing to another host (for example, to support zero-down-time upgrades), and storing checkpoint information.

 Let's look at an example.
 The event processor consists of a "main" method that sets up and runs the `EventProcessorClient`, and an event processing client.
 In this instance, we are going to checkpoint after we have processed 25 events.
 If the `EventProcessorClient` is shut down in the middle of a batch of 25 events, some events will get reprocessed.
 On the other hand, checkpointing after every event is a significant overhead.